Brownies Made With Black Beans

 Avocado Oil – Any neutral-flavored cooking oil will work in this recipe.
 If using coconut oil or butter, melt it and allow it to cool slightly before adding it to the recipe.

-Cocoa Powder – Select unsweetened cocoa powder for the best results.
+Cocoa Powder – Use unsweetened cocoa powder for the best results.
 I like this cocoa powder for a super-rich chocolatey flavor.

 Chocolate Chips – I liked using mini chocolate chips in this recipe because they distribute really well throughout the batter, but I have tried regular chocolate chips too and they worked just fine.
 You can use any type of chocolate chips, including options that are not semi-sweet, or even options that are dairy-free or contain no added sugar.

-To Make Gluten Free: Use certified gluten-free oat flour.
+To Make Gluten Free: Use certified gluten-free oat flour, or try these Gluten Free Tiramisu Brownies.

 Because we need the black beans to be pureed, without a blender or a food processor it will be difficult to achieve the right consistency with no chunks.